« View All Posts

 READ MORE: 5 Common Comfort and Energy Bill Savings According to RetroFoam of Michigan Reviews

-How much does spray foam insulation cost vs fiberglass and cellulose?
+How does the cost of spray foam insulation compare to fiberglass and cellulose?

-Foam insulation is two to three times more expensive than blown-in cellulose and fiberglass.
+Foam insulation typically costs two to three times more than blown-in cellulose or fiberglass.

 READ MORE: The Total Lifetime Cost of Foam Insulation: It’s Less Than You Think

-What type of financing is available for existing home insulation?
+What financing options are available for existing home insulation?

-Does old insulation need to be removed before foam insulation can be installed in existing homes?
+Does old insulation need to be removed before installing foam insulation?

-It depends on the area of the home that is being insulated.
+Whether old insulation needs to be removed depends on the area of your home being insulated.

 READ MORE: Do I Need to Remove Old Insulation Before Installing New?